PROTECTING YOUR PRIVACY

 - To protect our business and your account from fraud and other illegal activities.
 This includes using your personal data to maintain, update and safeguard your account.
 We’ll also monitor your browsing activity with us to quickly identify and resolve any problems and protect the integrity of our websites.
 We’ll do all of this as part of our legitimate interest.

-- To protect our customers, premises, assets and Partners from crime, we operate CCTV systems in our stores and car parks which record images for security.
-We do this on the basis of our legitimate business interests.
+- To protect our customers, premises, assets and Partners from crime, we operate CCTV systems in our stores and car parks which may record images for security.
+We may also record audio where body worn video is in use.
+At our self-checkout areas we use screens which display live images of the customer using the checkout to help prevent crime in those areas.
+Our CCTV systems do not use facial recognition nor do they collect biometrics; they are also not connected to other systems containing personal data.
+We operate these systems on the basis of our legitimate business interests.

 - We manage our car parks in conjunction with Britannia Parking (opens in a new window; please note we can't be responsible for the content of external websites)